javafxports/openjdk-jfx/SANDBOX-FILES.md

 # Introduction

-This file contains a list of the few "sandbox-only" file in this repo.
+This file contains a list of the few "sandbox-only" files in this repo.
 The files in this list only exist in the `javafxports/openjdk-jfx` sandbox and are not in the upstream HG repo.
 This is a very minimal set of files limited primarily to "README" files that are unique to the sandbox and